StanForever/awesome-websites/README.md

 * [https://reinventvideos.com](https://reinventvideos.com/) : Here's a list of all of the AWS re:Invent breakout sessions from 2012 - 2017. :cloud:
 * [http://recruitahacker.net](http://recruitahacker.net/) : Do you have what it takes?
 * [https://regexr.com](https://regexr.com/) : RegExr is a HTML/JS based tool for creating, testing, and learning about Regular Expressions.
+* [https://www.ribbet.com](https://www.ribbet.com/) : Online Photo editor and collage maker.
+Great choice when you're desperate to edit your photos and be a superstar on social media!
+* [http://www.routerpasswords.com](http://www.routerpasswords.com/) : Find default router passwords for any manufacturer.
+* [https://relax.li](https://relax.li/) : Relax to the soothing sounds of nature.
+* [https://roadtrippers.com](https://roadtrippers.com/) : Plan your route with the best lodging and attractions.
+* [https://www.random.org](https://www.random.org/) : RANDOM.ORG offers true random numbers to anyone on the Internet.
+The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.

 ## S :
 * [https://studio.stupeflix.com](https://studio.stupeflix.com/) : Make amazing videos in seconds.
 Just add photos, videos, music, and text.